After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 "We're sorry," he wrote.

-Patreon, a service popular with independent musicians, writers and artists, allows fans, or "patrons," to make small, repeated payments to the "creators" they support.
+Patreon, a service popular with independent musicians, writers and artists, allows fans, or "patrons," to back "creators" through small, repeated payments to them.
 Think of Kickstarter, except that instead of paying one lump sum for one project, a patron might pay a creator a dollar or two every month — or every time the creator releases a new comic, video or post.

-Since it was launched in 2013, the platform became a source of income for more than 50,000 artists, supported by more than a million patrons.
+Since it was launched in 2013, the platform has become a source of income for more than 50,000 artists, supported by more than 1 million patrons.
 This August, The Verge described Patreon as "the economic engine of the Internet."

 Some of those artists have vast followings and receive thousands of dollars a month through the service, an amount Patreon celebrates as "life-changing income."
 Most receive far, far less — but smaller sums can be life-changing, too.